2019 - Down the River Unto the Sea, Walter Mosley, 336 pages

 Hosted by Berls & Michelle at Because Reading - celebrating 10 years of this challenge

-They've divided the year into three semesters of four months each, each with a different challenge format.
+They've divided the year into three chapters of four months each, each with a different challenge format.
 Join for one semester or all of them - be sure to add your reviews to the linky and join the fun.
 In the first semester, every book counts, every format and length, basically anything you read.
 I'm guessing I'll read 45-50 in the first semester.
+Click book cover image to go to review.

 Hosted by Rose City Reading